DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-ITEM-CREATION-WIZARD/FAQ.md

 Yes, when you run an update session that includes Product Attributes, the session will display the default attribute value that was assigned when you configured the template and the current system value for all other attributes against the relevant item.

 ### Can I create a template that only updates 1 or 2 specific product attributes?
-Currently when you run an update session that includes product attributes, all attributes assigned against the released product are displayed in the template.
+Currently, when you run an update session that includes product attributes, all attributes assigned against the released product are displayed in the template.

 ### Can I update previously released variants to use the Item Status indicator?